WR 140: Dust shells

-Mechanism of Dust Production
+Mechanism of dust production

-While interactions between the two stellar winds of the stars that orbit one another in WR 140 may be responsible for concentrating dust into discrete bands, it is not known how the concentric shells are formed.
-It is thought that nuclear processes in the Wolf-Rayet star may contribute an unusual degree of coherence to dust emissions.
+While interactions between the stellar winds of the two stars of WR 140 may be responsible for concentrating dust into discrete bands, it is not known how the concentric shells are formed.
+It is thought that nuclear processes in the Wolf–Rayet star may contribute an unusual degree of coherence to dust emissions.

-As the Wolf-Rayet star in WR 140 neared the end of its short life its core ran out of hydrogen to fuse into helium.
+As the Wolf–Rayet star in WR 140 neared the end of its short life its core ran out of hydrogen to fuse into helium.
 With the loss of the radiation pressure this fusion provided, the balance that determines the radii of all stars shifted decisively towards gravitational collapse.
-The Wolf-Rayet star began to lose volume as its own gravitational contraction compacted its cooler interior.
+The Wolf–Rayet star began to lose volume as its own gravitational contraction compacted its cooler interior.
 This collapse eventually began to slow as it grew more intense and heated the star's interior.
 Along the edge of the core a thin shell experienced temperatures and pressures sufficient to begin helium fusion.
 This helium burning provided a burst of radiation pressure that propagated through the star, up to its surface.
 The star began to inflate, though this increase in size was only temporary.
 The thin shell of helium fusion eventually caused enough expansion to moderate, or even extinguish its own reaction.
 The star once again began to collapse.
 However, at the surface this loss of internal radiation pressure had the effect of blowing the outermost layers of the star's photosphere into space.
 Following this, the star began to fuse helium at a greater rate and temporarily regained its former radiation pressure.
 This helium fusion once again stalled, and the subsequent gravitational collapse dislodged another layer of photosphere into space.
 These pulses will continue as long as this cycle of intermittent helium fusion can repeat itself.

 The cast-off materials are essentially extremely large injections of cosmic dust into the star's stellar wind, which then carries it away from the star at several hundred kilometers per second.
-It is not well understood whether the unusual concentricity of WR 140's dust is due to interactions between the two stellar winds or is the result of nuclear processes in the Wolf-Rayet member.
+It is not well understood whether the unusual concentricity of WR 140's dust is due to interactions between the two stellar winds or is the result of nuclear processes in the Wolf–Rayet member itself.